This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Grape Varieties That Grow in Aigialeia

 Almost 90% of Aigialeia’s vineyards are planted with Roditis grapes.
-The rest 10% is split between several grape varieties, both indigenous and imported ones.
+The remaining 10% is split among several grape varieties, both indigenous and imported.

 Roditis